-It’s sometimes an emotional strain living with Cerebral Palsy.
+It’s an emotional strain living with cerebral palsy.
 Although I pride myself on coping quite well, it often depends on what’s going on in my life.

 I tend to have a lot of things going on, so whatever I am dealing with at the time that becomes the support.
 I don’t dwell on what I deal with, I think I realised why from a very young age.
 That way I didn’t have to put anyone in a position where they felt they had to help.
 Other things seemed to take priority anyway.

-I have always been independent, probably comes with the territory of my life.
-Without the help, I learned how to cope because I had no choice.
+I have always been independent, probably comes with the territory.
+I learned how to cope because I had no choice.
 I don’t think anyone who doesn’t have what I have, will truly ever understand what it’s like to feel what I feel.
-There is also little or no information out there about the emotional side of what we deal with.
+There is no information out there about the emotional side of what we deal with.

-I never gave any thought about what it was like for others living with Cerebral Palsy, until I joined a Cerebral Palsy forum and came across people like myself who were living with the condition.
-I think when we deal with something that other people have and have contact with them, we automatically have a natural empathy with each other.
+I never gave any thought about what it was like for others living with cerebral palsy, until I joined a cerebral palsy forum and came across people like myself who were living with the condition.
+I think when we deal with something other people have, we automatically have a natural empathy with each other.

-Meeting with other people through social media sites, has been such a positive and welcoming experience for me.
-For the first time I was able to understand what it felt like to be in touch with others who also had Cerebral Palsy.
-That we’re not alone.
+Meeting with other people through social media sites has been such a positive and welcoming experience for me.
+For the first time I am able to understand what it feels like to know that I’m not alone.